What to Give a Dog with Upset Stomach: 10 Remedies

 5. Include Sweet Potato or Pumpkin

-Give the dog a fresh pumpkin or cook up a couple of sweet potatoes.
+Give the dog a fresh pumpkin or cook up some sweet potatoes.

-Remove the skin and mash up the insides, then give your dog a few tablespoons to help get rid of diarrhea, gas and soothe their upset stomach.
+Remove the skin and mash up the insides, then give your dog a few tablespoons to help eliminate diarrhea and gas and soothe an upset stomach.

-Sweet potatoes and pumpkin are often part of a bland diet guide for any dog with an upset stomach because of their low-calorie content and nutrition, their fiber content, and that they're easy on a dog's digestive system.
+Sweet potatoes and pumpkin are often part of a bland diet guide for any dog with an upset stomach because of their low-calorie content, nutrition, fiber content, and ease on a dog's digestive system.

 How to Prevent Stomach Upset in Dogs